 - a.
 The provisions of Section 654 WIC are generally interpreted to allow the Probation Department the prerogative of instituting a sixmonth informal supervision program in lieu of formal Juvenile Court action. - b.
-However, the Court may also place a youth under the supervision of the Probation Department, pursuant to Section 654 WIC, and set the matter for 6-Month Progress Review. - (1) In this case, the pending petition is dismissed by the Court upon successful completion of 654 supervision. - (2) The youth is ordered to cooperate in the 654 WIC supervision program specified by the Court. - (3) The supervision deputy should treat these cases in the same manner as a Probation-Department-initiated 654 matter and make appropriate recommendation at the 6-Month Progress Review hearing. - (4) Although it is customary to continue the supervision program initiated by the Court or the intake officer for the full six-month period, the deputy may exercise discretion in termination.
+However, the court may also place a youth under the supervision of the Probation Department, pursuant to Section 654 WIC, and set the matter for 6-Month Progress Review. - (1) In this case, the pending petition is dismissed by the Court upon successful completion of 654 WIC supervision. - (2) The youth is ordered to cooperate in the 654 WIC supervision program specified by the Court. - (3) The assigned DPO should treat these cases in the same manner as a Probation-Department-initiated 654 WIC matter and make appropriate recommendations at the 6-Month Progress Review Hearing. - (4) Although it is customary to continue the supervision program initiated by the Court or the intake officer for the full six-month period, the assigned DPO may exercise discretion in termination.

-As this is a case that is normally continued on the court calendar, no petition for modification is required.
-In some circumstances, a deputy may recommend early termination of 654 supervision by way of Petition for Modification.
+As this is a case that is normally continued on the court calendar, no Petition for Modification is required.
+In some circumstances, the assigned DPO may recommend early termination of 654 WIC supervision by way of Petition for Modification.

 - a.
-Upon termination of supervision, the Juvenile Court Officer Clerk will route the file to Juvenile Aftercourt. - b.
-The Juvenile Aftercourt clerk will create a Chronological History entry and forward the file to the assigned DPO via the Unit Clerk. - c.
-The assigned DPO will:
+Upon termination of supervision, the Juvenile Court Officer clerk will route the file to Juvenile Aftercourt. - b.
+The Juvenile Aftercourt clerk will create a Chronological History entry and forward the file to the assigned DPO via the unit clerk. - c.
+The assigned DPO will: - (1) Prepare a NCID Termination Chrono. - (2) File all documents in proper order pursuant to unit and division practices.

-- (1) Prepare a NCID Termination Chrono. - (2) File all documents in proper order pursuant to unit and division practices. - (3) Submit the file and chrono to the unit SPO for approval. - d.
-The Unit SPO will review the file for content and accuracy, sign off on the termination chrono, and forward the file to the Unit Clerk. - e.
-The Unit Clerk will terminate the case in ICMS, process the necessary statistical changes and route the file to the supervisor of the Records Unit. - f.
+- (3) Submit the file and chrono to the unit SPO for approval. - d.
+The Unit SPO will review the file for content and accuracy, sign off on the termination chrono, and forward the file to the unit clerk. - e.
+The unit clerk will terminate the case in ICMS, process the necessary statistical changes and route the file to the supervisor of the Records Unit. - f.
 The Records Unit will note the termination in ICMS and return the file to the records room.